 139 first-time IBR registrants are at their NERC compliance deadlines.
 Registration triggered.
 Clock started.

-SB 24-205 takes effect.
-Deployers of high-risk AI systems in Colorado must comply with new transparency and risk management requirements.
+SB 24-205 is enforceable.
+Deployers of high-risk AI systems in Colorado must comply with transparency requirements.

 Member states begin enforcing NIS2 penalties.
-Energy operators with EU operations face new incident reporting and security requirements.
+Energy operators with EU operations face new incident reporting requirements.

 Energy grid AI classified as high-risk.
 Conformity assessments, risk management systems, and human oversight requirements apply.